 Except for programs that have a small number of students, a program fails for a fiscal year (FY) if its final debt measures do not meet any of the minimum standards.
-The Department provides a transition year for the purposes of the debt measure warnings and sanctions for programs that become ineligible based on final debt measures for FY 2012, FY 2013, and FY 2014.
+The Department provides a transition year for the purposes of the debt measure warnings and sanctions for programs that become ineligible based on final debt measures for FY12, FY13, and FY14.
 For this period only, the Department caps the number of those ineligible programs by sorting all programs by category of school (public, private nonprofit, and proprietary) and then by loan repayment rate, from the lowest rate to the highest rate.
-For each category of schools, beginning with the ineligible programs that account for a combined number of students who completed the programs in that category.
-For example, the Department does not designate as ineligible a program, or two or more programs, that have the same loan repayment rate, if the total number of students who completed the 5% cap for a school category. [§668.7(k)]
+For each category of schools, beginning with the ineligible program with the lowest loan repayment rate, identifying the ineligible programs in that category.
+For example, the Department does not designate as ineligible a program, or two or more programs that have the same loan repayment rate, if the total number of students who completed that program or programs would exceed the 5 percent cap for a school category. [§668.7(k)]

-Starting with the debt measures calculated for FY 2012, a failing program becomes ineligible if it does not meet any of the minimum standards for 3 out of the 4 most recent FYs.
-The Department notifies the school that the program is ineligible and the school may no longer disburse Title IV aid to students enrolled in that program except under the conditions discussed below. [§668.7(h)(i)]
+Starting with the debt measures calculated for FY12, a failing program becomes ineligible if it does not meet any of the minimum standards for 3 out of the 4 most recent FYs.
+The Department notifies the school that the program is ineligible and the school may no longer disburse Title IV, HEA program aid to students enrolled in that program except under the conditions discussed below. [§668.7(h)(i)]

-A school may use funds that it has received under the Federal Pell Grant Program or TEACH Grant Program, or a campus-based program, or request additional funds from the Department, under conditions specified by the Department, if the school does not possess sufficient funds, to satisfy any unpaid commitment made to a student under that Title IV program only if all of the following apply:
+A school may use funds that it has received under the Federal Pell Grant, or TEACH Grant Program or a campus-based program or request additional funds from the Department, under conditions specified by the Department, if the school does not possess sufficient funds, to satisfy any unpaid commitment made to a student under that Title IV, HEA program only if all of the following apply:

-- The school's participation in that Title IV program ends during a payment period. - The school continues to provide, from the date that the participation ends until the scheduled completion date of that payment period, educational programs to otherwise eligible students enrolled in the formerly eligible programs of the school. - The commitment was made prior to the end of the participation. - The commitment was made for attendance during that payment period or a previously completed payment period.
+- The school's participation in that Title IV, HEA program ends during a payment period; - The school continues to provide, from the date that the participation ends until the scheduled completion date of that payment period, educational programs to otherwise eligible students enrolled in the formerly eligible programs of the school; - The commitment was made prior to the end of the participation; and

+• The commitment was made for attendance during that payment period or a previously completed payment period. [§668.26(d)(1)]

-A school may use funds that it has received under the Federal Direct Loan Program (FDLP) or request additional funds from the Department, under conditions specified by the Department, if the school does not possess sufficient funds, to credit to a student's account or disburse to the student the proceeds of a FDLP loan only if all of the following apply:
+A school may use funds that it has received under the Direct Loan Program or request additional funds from the Department, under conditions specified by the Department, if the school does not possess sufficient funds, to credit to a student's account or disburse to the student the proceeds of a Direct Loan Program loan only if all of the following apply:

-- The school's participation in the FDLP ends during a period of enrollment. - The school continues to provide, from the date that the participation ends until the scheduled completion date of that period of enrollment, educational programs to otherwise eligible students enrolled in the formerly eligible programs of the school. - The loan was made for attendance during that period of enrollment. - The proceeds of the first disbursement of the loan were delivered to the student or credited to the student's account prior to the end of the participation. [§668.26(d)(3)]
+- The school's participation in the Direct Loan Program ends during a period of enrollment; - The school continues to provide, from the date that the participation ends until the scheduled completion date of that period of enrollment, educational programs to otherwise eligible students enrolled in the formerly eligible programs of the school; - The loan was made for attendance during that period of enrollment; and - The proceeds of the first disbursement of the loan were delivered to the student or credited to the student's account prior to the end of the participation.

-First-Year Failure
+First Year Failure